Tenderly/tenderly-examples/simple-solidity-calculator/README.md

 # Simple Solidity Calculator Example
-You can find the accompanying blog post on the follow link: How to debug Solidity Smart Contracts with Tenderly and Truffle TODO Link
+You can find the accompanying blog post on the follow link: [How to debug Solidity Smart Contracts with Tenderly and Truffle](https://medium.com/tenderly/how-to-debug-solidity-smart-contracts-with-tenderly-and-truffle-da995cfe098f)